-Students must be available to study remotely, and be in “live” classes, Monday to Friday, from 8:00 am – 2:00 pm Canada Central Standard Time (CST).
-Live classes will end by 12:40 pm Canada CST.
+Students must be available to study in-person or remotely (and be in “live” classes), Monday to Friday, from 8:30 am – 1:40 pm Canada Central Standard Time (CDT).
+Classes will end by 1:10 pm Canada CDT.

-The following changes have been adopted to provide a better study experience for students studying abroad:
+The following changes have been adopted to provide a better study experience for students:

-- Additional support for students will be offered from 1:30-2:00 pm Canada CST
+- Additional support for students will be offered from 1:10-1:40 pm Canada CST.
+This is optional.

 IAEP students are required to have access to UM Learn and Zoom.
 These online learning platforms use a number of different technologies that require a modern computer and internet access.
 Students must verify that they meet the following technical requirements prior to course registration